Ohio Turnpike: History

 In July 2012, the way tickets were paid for was tweaked to deter truckers from trying to evade them, which had been an issue since the road opened.
 They also removed staffed toll lanes at the low-capacity interchanges.

 Ken Blackwell, the defeated candidate in the 2006 Ohio gubernatorial election, had announced a plan for privatizing the turnpike, similar to plans enacted on the Chicago Skyway and Indiana Toll Road.
 In 2010 and 2011, Governor John Kasich stated that he would consider a turnpike lease, but only during a prosperous economic period.
 In August 2011, Kasich stated his intention to create a task force to produce a leasing plan and also considered the option of reassigning the maintenance of the highway to the Ohio Department of Transportation (ODOT).
 Ultimately he decided against both, instead proposing to issue more debt under the renamed Ohio Turnpike and Infrastructure Commission, with cash tolls raised annually over a ten-year period to compensate.

 A project to add one lane in each direction from Toledo to Youngstown was started in 1996, using financing from increased tolls.
 It was originally projected to be finished in 2005, but was not completed until the end of the 2014 construction season.

 In March 2019, the turnpike commission announced plans for a complete revamp of the toll barriers.
-The Westgate toll plaza was demolished and replaced with a new facility 1 mi east of the original one with high-speed E-ZPass lanes, allowing E-ZPass users to travel through the toll areas at 70 mph; in addition, the Eastgate toll plaza was converted from a toll plaza that tolled in both directions with no express lanes into a westbound only plaza with the same 70 mph express E-ZPass lanes.
+The Westgate toll plaza was demolished and replaced with a new facility 1 mi east of the original one.
+The new toll plaza features four cash lanes in each direction along with two express E-ZPass lanes, allowing E-ZPass users to travel through the toll areas at 70 mph.
+In addition, the Eastgate toll plaza was converted to serve only westbound traffic, with five cash lanes and two express E-ZPass lanes.
 Two additional mainline toll plazas were built at milepost 49 in Swanton Township (on the former site of the Oak Openings and Fallen Timbers service plazas) and at milepost 211 in Newton Falls, which became the new western and eastern ends of the ticket system, and tolls ceased to be collected at exits between each respective new barrier and the nearest existing toll plaza, creating a simplistic barrier toll system between those stretches.
 The construction also features new patron dynamic message signs that provide drivers with dynamic messaging.
 Part of the largest building program on the toll road since its original opening in 1955, the system was implemented on April 10, 2024.
 Driver confusion over the system prompted the OTIC to create a 60-day toll grace period on August 13, 2024.
 The Ohio State Highway Patrol cited in a report that a series of fatal accidents at the Swanton barrier on August 15, 2024, were caused in part by this confusion, and the National Transportation Safety Board has opened an investigation into them.